avivzgolan/excercises/Exercices.md

   }
 ```

-Complete the query, you have a variable which contains a piece of the text to find.
-Search by email, first name or last name and only users logged in for 6 months
+Complete the query, you have a variable that contains a piece of text to search for.
+Search by exact email, starts with first or last name and only users logged in for 6 months

 ``` typescript
 db.collections('users').find(...);